pierrelux/ift6162-hw2-2025/ASSIGNMENT.md

 ### Evaluation

 Compare against `ConstantTemperatureController(T_g_in=1261)` which achieves 99.8% conversion but uses maximum energy.
-Can your policies match 95% conversion with 50% less energy?
+Can your policies maintain 95% conversion while reducing energy?
+(Hint: 95% conversion requires ~1120K steady-state, which is only ~15% energy savings.
+The real opportunity is in the time-varying targets—when $\alpha_{min}$ drops to 90%, you can use much lower temperatures.)

 Plot learning curves.
 Does the policy learn to lower temperature when $\alpha$ exceeds $\alpha_{min}$, or does it just blast heat?